alexsmoraes/IL-ESW_dataset/README.md

 - Inside the folder [cores_backbones](https://github.com/asmoraes92/IL-ESW_dataset/tree/main/cores_backbones) there are the SMILES and the XYZ files of all cores and backbones used in the study.

 - Inside the folder [dataset_complete](https://github.com/asmoraes92/IL-ESW_dataset/tree/main/dataset_complete) there are the SMILES and XYZ files of all ions generated in this study.
 The XYZ files correspond to the optimized geometries and are inside the folders  [cations_xyz](https://github.com/asmoraes92/IL-ESW_dataset/tree/main/dataset_complete/cations_xyz) and [anions_xyz](https://github.com/asmoraes92/IL-ESW_dataset/tree/main/dataset_complete/anions_xyz).
 The two `.csv` files contain the cations and anions SMILES.
 	- In each `.csv` file, there are also IDs for each ion.
-These IDs are used for the electrochemical window (ESW) calculation, both in the `ecw.csv` file and in the ESW calculator app (both explained below)
+These IDs are used for the electrochemical window (ESW) calculation, both in the `esw.csv` file and in the ESW calculator app (both explained below)
 	- Finally, each file contains the HOMO, LUMO, gap and total energy of each ion.

-- The `ecw.csv` (zipped into the `ecw.zip`) file contains all ionic liquid pairs and their respective ESWs.
+- The `esw.csv` (zipped into the `esw.zip`) file contains all ionic liquid pairs and their respective ESWs.

 - The files cations.json and anions.json are files in the json format that contain the following information for each cation and anion, respectively: HOMO, LUMO, Total Energy, cores and backbones for the fully optimized ions.